-Recycling Failure, Reusing Success: An Interview with UAU Project
+Recycling Failure, Reusing Success: An Interview With UAU Project

 #technology & innovation

-default, Recycling Failure,
+default, Recycling Failure, Reusing

-An Interview with UAU Project, 3D printed home products by UAU Project, photo: courtesy of the artists, center, uau_project_horizontal1.jpg
+With UAU Project, 3D printed home products by UAU Project, photo: courtesy of the artists, center, uau_project_horizontal1.jpg

 Characterised by their defining blend of colour and texture, the products created by UAU Project present themselves with a humble confidence.
 But the story of this Polish design studio is far more complex than their minimalist designs convey.
 Throughout a journey of uncertainty, setbacks and unmistakable persistence, the Polish design studio has held steadfast to eco-friendly design principles and unrelenting experimentation.